zkessin/zachkessin.com/_books/erlang_types.md

 trying to tell you about your code.
 It will also explain many of the errors that are produced by dialyzer but which may be hard to understand.

+It will show you how to construct your own type system for an Erlang project.

+Right now the book is a work in progress, If you buy today you will get access to the book now, but don't worry, you will get updates as they happen!